NullExceptionTSB/Haemolacria/README.md

 oh and the code is the definition of a mess<br>

 has been demonstrated in a video by Siam Alam: https://www.youtube.com/watch?v=YDUVo_4ybRU

+for a more readable DLL injection implementation see my gist at https://gist.github.com/NullExceptionTSB/837fc5e76003974faaa0e11d9ede6d51